Four-Graviton Scattering and String Path Integral in the Proper-time gauge: Abstract

 \section{Abstract}

-We evaluate the four-closed-string scattering amplitude by using the string path integral in the proper-time gauge.
-Identifying the Fock space representation of the four-closed-string-vertex, we obtain a field theoretic expression of the closed string scattering amplitudes.
-In the zero-slope limit, the four-closed-string scattering amplitude is shown to reduce to the four-graviton-scattering amplitude of the Einstein gravity.
-Given that the four-closed-string interaction is generated perturbatively by the three-closed-string interaction, the quantum theory of gravity may be described consistently as a low energy limit of the closed string field theory which contains a cubic closed string interaction only.
+We evaluate the four-closed-string scattering amplitude, using the Polyakov string path integral in the proper-time gauge.
+By identifying the Fock space representation of the four-closed-string-vertex, we obtain a field theoretic expression of the closed string scattering amplitudes.
+In the zero-slope limit, the four-closed-string scattering amplitude reduces to the four-graviton-scattering amplitude of Einstein’s gravity.
+However, at a finite slope, the four-graviton scattering amplitude in the proper-time gauge differs not only from that of Einstein gravity, but also significantly differs from the conventional one obtained by using the vertex operator technique in string theory.
+This discrepancy is mainly due to the presence of closed string tachyon poles in the four-graviton-scattering amplitude, which are missing in previous works.
+Because the tachyon poles in the scattering amplitude considerably alter the short distance behavior of gravitational interaction, they may be important in understanding problems associated with the perturbative theory of quantum gravity and the dark matter within the framework of string theory.

 \keywords{quantum gravity, graviton, scattering amplitude, string path integral}